-The library is open daily for checking out books before or after school.
-All books, with the exception of certain reference and reserve books, may be checked out.
-A fine of ten (10) cents for each day is charged for overdue books.
-Each student is responsible for the careful use and prompt return of library materials.
+The Titan Library is open daily before, during, and after school for checking out or returning books.
+A fine of \$.10 per day will be assessed to each late book.
+Students are responsible for the careful use and prompt return of library materials.
 Lost books must be paid for or replaced.
-Magazines, encyclopedias, and other reference materials are not circulated outside the library.

 Operational hours of the library are 7:30 - 3:30.